Judge Judy: Judge Judy

 Judge Judy Sheindlin was born on October 21, 1942, in Brooklyn, New York, to German-Jewish parents Murray and Ethel Blum.

 Sheindlin had gained a reputation for although sporting a "grannyish" lace collar, having a deceivingly tough judicial approach, both in the Manhattan family court and her simulated televised courtroom.
 Sheindlin also became widely known for her no-nonsense fact-finding process that limited litigants to concise and relevant statements, restiveness for litigants to move things along quickly, and forthright interjections that cut through the parties' attempts at arguments and excuse-making with her.
 In line with these attributes, her program had been touted as "a show where justice is dispensed at the speed of light."

 Strict in her management of the proceedings, Sheindlin coerced precise compliance with her many courtroom rules and expectations.
 To that end, Sheindlin was especially sudden with scolding and punishing what she perceived as insolence, disobedience, misbehavior or even annoyance.

 As a result of her crusty disposition, volatile temper, and cheeky treatment, taglines such as "Justice with an Attitude" had been used to characterize the program.
-As examples of this, Sheindlin was known for her signature catchphrases, such as:
+Sheindlin became known for her regular catchphrases on the program, which became known as "Judyisms".
+Some she most commonly used are: